-The Order of Precedence lists an individual’s “top” award, ordering recognitions by rank, date, and name (two people with the same rank on the same date will be ordered by name).
+The Order of Precedence lists an individual’s “top” award, ordering recognition by rank, date, and name (two people with the same rank on the same date will be ordered by name).
 This also is limited to the awards that carry “precedence” (Awards of Arms and higher).
-There are links for each individual that can be used to see more details about them, and list all of their recognitions.
+There are links for each individual that can be used to see more details about them, and list all of their recognition.
 Please note this is here mostly as a curiosity, as the primary purpose of an Order of Precedence is to help set people up for a Grand March, something seldom done anymore.

 If you ever wondered how it works, press Here for an explanation!